-The committee will evaluate the content of leaked messages between Rosselló and Cabinet members and determine if there’s proof Rosselló committed a crime, Méndez said.
+The committee will evaluate the content of the leaked messages between Rosselló and Cabinet members and determine whether there’s proof Rosselló committed a crime, Méndez said.

 “We are here to order this evaluation, one that will be transparent and responsible,” he said.
 “I thank this group of lawyers for giving a step forward in this historic moment for Puerto Rico.
 We will thoroughly evaluate the conclusions of this committee so we can proceed.”

 The chaos in Puerto Rico follows the Center for Investigative Journalism’s publication of nearly 900 pages of leaked chats from the governor’s private Telegram Messenger group in which he and 11 top aides and Cabinet members exchanged profanity-laced, homophobic and misogynistic messages about fellow politicians, members of the media and celebrities.
 In one, the former chief financial officer appeared to joke about those who died in Maria.